-Notes: horizontal axis is for time period; $\bar{a}'$ refers the 'bond' component of asset positions in the Fund economy (cf. (32)); and grey bars indicate default periods in the IMD economy.
+Notes: horizontal axis is for time period; \bar{a}' refers the 'bond' component of asset positions in the Fund economy (cf. (32)); and grey bars indicate default periods in the IMD economy.

 Finally, the Fund also leads to a more efficient allocation of labour and effort.
 First, as Table 3 reflects, labor supply in the Fund is strongly correlated with output.
 This is an indication of improved efficiency, as in the unconstrained optimal allocation of this economy, labor supply is solely determined by productivity under our separable utility function specification.
 Another interesting observation is that the Fund provides on average considerably better incentives for exerting effort, especially in normal times.
 Table 3 indicates that the long-term mean of effort is 17 percent higher under the fund than under the IMD economy.
-This is because the Fund provides long run incentives directly, connecting future realizations of the government expenditure shock to future lifetime utility through the law of motion of x

-(see (7)).
-Section 3 shows that these rewards and punishments can be translated to changing of the borrowing terms (the value of the debt-insurance liabilities).
-In contrast, defaultable debt markets can mostly provide short term incentives through the immediate utility drop and spread rise associated with high realizations of the g shock.
+This is because the Fund provides long run incentives directly, connecting future realizations of the government expenditure shock to future lifetime utility through the law of motion of x (see (7)).
+Section 3 shows that these rewards and punishments can be translated to changing terms (cost) of borrowing.
+In contrast, defaultable debt markets can mostly provide short term incentives through the immediate utility drop and spread rise associated with high realizations of the q shock.